 Drivers in North Carolina benefit from some of the cheapest auto insurance in the country.
-While the average annual cost of car insurance in the U.S. is $565 for minimum coverage, and $1,674 per year for a full coverage policy, North Carolina drivers only pay $413 and $1,325 a year respectively.
-This is mainly because the state legislature monitors North Carolina auto insurance premiums, capping rates so providers can’t get carried away with inflation.
+While the average annual cost of car insurance in the U.S. is $565 for minimum coverage, and $1,674 per year for a full coverage policy, North Carolina drivers pay $413 and $1,325 a year for minimum and full coverage, respectively.
+This is mainly because the state legislature monitors North Carolina auto insurance premiums, capping rates so they are not as impacted by inflation.

 The cheapest car insurance in North Carolina

 There are several options for cheap auto insurance in the state, including rates by some of the nation’s top providers.
 We analyzed the prominent car insurers in the state by market share to highlight the cheapest rates available to Tar Heel State motorists.
 Based on average quoted rates from Quadrant Information Services, some of the cheapest car insurance in North Carolina is offered by the companies below.

 Not only does Erie offer premiums below the state average, but it helps North Carolina drivers lock in their low rates for the duration of their policy with its Rate Lock feature.
 With it, drivers can maintain the same insurance costs each year as long as they continue to insure the same vehicles.There is also a vanishing deductible option that you can add with Erie Auto Plus for even more protection.

 Erie is a smaller company, serving just 12 states and Washington, D.C., but many drivers may find comfort in its more focused coverage and high customer satisfaction scores.
 The company even earned several Achieve in Customer Excellence (ACE) Awards, including one in particular for the voice of customer category, highlighting the company’s ability to value its policyholders experiences.